Erokamisama/Weatherapp/README.md

 # horus_project
-Certainly, the best of weather apps !
+Certainly, the God of weather apps !